 Who Can Seize Your Dog?

-- Off-leash areas: Designated off-leash areas allow dogs to roam freely, provided there are no more than four dogs under your control.
+- Designated off-leash areas allow dogs to roam freely, provided there are no more than four dogs under your control.
 Always check local signage for designated off-leash areas.

-- Working Dogs: Dogs assisting with herding livestock, participating in dog shows or obedience training, or working as police or correctional services dogs are exempt from leash laws while performing their duties.
+- Dogs assisting with herding livestock, participating in dog shows or obedience training, or working as police or correctional services dogs are exempt from leash laws while performing their duties.

-- Secured Dogs: Dogs secured in a cage, vehicle, or tethered to a fixed object are also exempt, but this doesn’t excuse an attack if the dog manages to break free and cause harm.
+- Dogs secured in a cage, vehicle, or tethered to a fixed object are also exempt, but this doesn’t excuse an attack if the dog manages to break free and cause harm.

 State Variations in Dog Attack Laws